Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 - Box

 ![img7](https://user-images.githubusercontent.com/73484928/100149847-ce078880-2ec4-11eb-9bbb-0fe9984f8709.png)
-#### As we can see on image above, the area of the layout is '812062.19 microns.'
+#### As we could see on image above, the area of the layout was '812062.19 microns.'

 ## Day 3: